 Allison Klausing Dye has been working in the fitness and wellness industry since 2000.
 She was originally certified through ACE as a group fitness instructor and personal trainer, and has been a licensed physical therapist assistant since 2003 specializing in orthopedics, sports medicine, and post-surgical rehabilitation.
 She is not a stranger to group fitness, and has taught many different types of classes- low impact, boot camp, strength training, BOSU, stability ball, fusion, kickboxing, as well as Pilates.
 "I can't get enough of the class concept of fitness, the camaraderie and fun of a bunch of people coming together to develop themselves in mind, body, and spirit."

 Allison was introduced to Pilates in her dance training as a young girl.
 She held her original pilates certification through The Professional Health and Fitness Institute of Bethesda, MD, with an emphasis on classic and therapeutic approach, and taught group matwork for several years.
 In 2008, she took a nice, long hiatus from teaching to start a family.
 "I would still do things for fitness, but I was not consistent or disciplined.
 I felt guilty that I was taking time from my husband and children, or I was just plain exhausted.
 But deep down I knew better.
 After my third child, I started going to yoga classes again.
 It was just what I needed for stress relief, to energize my tired muscles."
 She re-certified recently through the STOTT method, which is a contemporary approach to the original pilates repertoire.
+Allison also has a passion for yoga and is Yoga Fit Level l certified.
 Her classes are thoughtful, accessible, and challenging.
 And FUN.
 Expect the unexpected!

 "In my classes, I will teach your body to work in a long, lean alignment.
 I will help you re-educate poor postural habits to create muscles that work efficiently without tension.
 You will learn to develop proper core strength and stability to protect your joints and spine from strain and injury.
 And if you are a fellow yogi like me, pilates can help fill in the gaps within your strengthening routine.
 It is the ultimate cross train!"